proof-ladders/proof-ladders.github.io/README.md

 Please do not edit HTML directly!
 Edit corresponding markdown files instead, then run make, and push your modifications to github.

+If you have trouble compiling, markdown changes can be pushed inside a pull request that others can compile and merge.

 # Requirements

 ## Pandoc